keith-smale/ries-playhouse/_posts/2018-05-10-fees-and-admissions-policy.md

 As outlined in the 2017 EYFS (Early Years Foundation Stage) framework, I am restricted to the number and ages of children that I may care for at any one time.
 As part of my Ofsted registration I am able to care for six children under the age of 8 years, three of which may be under 5 years old and one of these may be under 1 year old.

 I drop off and pick up from the following settings and schools:
-+ Ducklings Preschool, Lambeth Road, Eastwood.
-+ Eastwood Primary School
++ Eastwood Primary School & Nursery
-+ Eastwood Academy

 ###### **Opening Hours**

-My setting is open during these times:
+My setting is open during these times, all year round but excluding public holidays:
-  Monday to Friday, 7am to 6pm
+  Monday to Friday, 8am to 6pm

 ###### **Childcare and Early Education Entitlements**

 I offer the following:
-  the universal entitlement for all 3- and 4-year-olds;
+  universal entitlement for all 3- and 4-year-olds;
-  the extended entitlement for eligible 3- and 4-year-olds with working parents;
+  extended entitlement for eligible 3- and 4-year-olds with working parents;
-  and the 2-year-old entitlement.
+  2-year-old entitlement.

-I offer funded spaces either term time only or using stretched funding – whichever is more appropriate for you.
+Funded spaces are available term time only.
+If you require childcare during the school holidays, it will be charged at my full hourly rate of £5.50 per hour.

 I claim funding from the local authority for your child after having seen evidence to verify their date of birth at our initial meeting.
 Parents will be required to fully complete a Parent Declaration Form in order for me to claim any funding and deliver the funded care.